Defining a security vulnerability

 The Meltdown and Spectre vulnerabilities showed fundamental design limitations in today’s processors.
 Their underlying problem is not easily fixed without accepting a rather significant performance hit.
 However, though proof-of-concepts exist they are difficult to exploit.
 Their fame is due to the huge impact on processor design and how conscious design decisions can turn into vulnerabilities, not to exploitation and risk to end users.

 On the other end of the scale, we have vulnerabilities that are most known for their actual exploitation, rather than the vulnerability itself.
 Examples of that include Stuxnet, the Equifax attack and the supply chain attacks on Solarwinds, Keseya and Codecov.

 For the supply chain attacks in particular, it is sometimes not only clear that a vulnerability was exploited.
 Access to the supplier can use, e.g., social engineering instead.
 Then malware can be added to the software which is then distributed to the consumers.
 For a more detailed overview of supply chain attacks, check out our Software Supply Chain Attacks series.

 Security vulnerability response

 Developers respond to new vulnerabilities by releasing patches and software updates.
 Here, the vendor needs to make several decisions.
 Who will decide if the patch should have priority?
 Who will develop the patch?
 How will the security information be delivered to customers?
-Having clear methods for responding to new security issues will allow a more effective process.
+Having clear methods for responding to new security issues will allow for a more effective process.
 In the end, this will also result in a more secure product.

-For end users, the most important safeguard against attacks is to keep programs and operating systems up-to-date with the latest security patches.
-This is even more important in today’s world of digitalization where critical infrastructure being built using software intensive systems.
+For end-users, the most important safeguard against attacks is to keep programs and operating systems up-to-date with the latest security patches.
+This is even more important in today’s world of digitalization where critical infrastructure is being built using software intensive systems.
 It is becoming more and more common for software to support automatic updates.
 This minimizes the time when the software or device is exposed to cyber attacks.